Jkierem/jazzi/README.md

 ## Async

 The Async structure represents an async computation that may need some input.
 It can be seen as a mix between IO, Reader and a Promise.
-Unlike IO, run returns a promise with the result of the computation and it does not implement applicative.
+Unlike IO, run returns a promise with the result of the computation.
 Like IO, it is a lazy monad.
 Like Reader, the run method must receive the environment.

 ```javascript
 const s42 = Async.Success(42)